Morten Dahlin

 Morten Dahlin (born 1 May 1989) is a Danish politician who serves a member of the Folketing for the Venstre political party.
-He was elected into parliament at the 2019 Danish general election.
+He was elected to parliament at the 2019 Danish general election.

 Since 2023, Dahlin has been serving as minister for ecclesiastical affairs, rural districts and Nordic cooperation in the cabinet of Prime Minister Mette Frederiksen.

 Political career

 Dahlin was elected into the municipal council of Greve Municipality at the 2017 Danish local elections.